AndrewHoehn/Content_Slurpers/README.md

 ## Key Features

 - **Domain Spidering**: Crawls an entire domain, creating a comprehensive sitemap.
 - **Homepage-Linked Content Spidering**: Allows the user to choose to only spider and download pages linked from the homepage, instead of the entire content of the domain.
-- **Language Detection**: Identifies and extracts only English-language content.
+- **Language Detection**: Identifies and extracts only English-language content using a multi-level approach:
+  - URL pattern analysis to avoid unnecessary downloads
+  - HTML language tags inspection
+  - Full content language detection (only when needed)
+- **Real-time Progress Tracking**: Shows progress bars for all operations, with estimated completion times.
 - **Multimedia Filtering**: Automatically detects and skips image, video, and audio files.
 - **HTML Structure Preservation**: Maintains basic HTML formatting including headers, paragraphs, tables, and text emphasis.
 - **Content De-duplication**: Removes common elements like menus and footers across pages.